MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Methodology

 \subsection{Framework Overview}

 Figure~\ref{fig:framework} illustrates the overall framework of \model{}.
-In the experience accumulation phase, the framework learns from the prediction outcomes, inference trajectories, and extracted temporal features on the training set to build a hierarchical memory.
-In the experience-conditioned reasoning phase, \model{} utilizes the constructed hierarchical memory to support reasoning, trajectory exploration, and reflection, thereby enabling experience-conditioned reasoning without parameter retraining.
-Furthermore, a dynamic confidence adaptation strategy is employed to update the confidence of individual entries for continual memory evolution.
+In the experience memory accumulation phase, the framework learns from the prediction outcomes, inference trajectories, and extracted temporal features on the training set to build a hierarchical memory.
+In the experience memory utilization phase, \model{} leverages the constructed hierarchical memory to support history-enhanced reasoning, wisdom-driven trajectory exploration, and law-based reflection, thereby enabling experience-conditioned reasoning without retraining parameters.
+Furthermore, a dynamic confidence adaptation strategy is employed to update the confidence of individual entries for experience memory evolution.
 The following subsections detail each component.